4 day Darwin cultural experience Immerse yourself in the local culture of the NT

 Watch for crocs at Cahill’s Crossing

 Before you check in to your accommodation at Jabiru, head to the infamous Cahill’s Crossing, which takes you across the East Alligator River and into Arnhem Land.
-Before you cross, pause to watch the locals fishing off the shallow crossing, which is known to be home to many large saltwater crocs.
-You will need a permit to enter Arnhem Land – you can organise one before you leave Darwin.
+Before you cross, pause to watch the locals fishing off the shallow crossing, known to be home to many large saltwater crocs.
+You’ll need a permit to enter Arnhem Land – you can organise one before you leave Darwin.

 Call in to see artists at work in Arnhem Land